kjmath/portfolio/_projects/modeling-emission.md

 ![model-concept]({{ site.baseurl }}/assets/images/modeling-emission/model_concept-crop.png)
 <figcaption>Six inter-dependent sub-models are used to couple solid rocket motor design with motor exhaust plume radiant emission.</figcaption>

-Six end-to-end diffentiable sub-models of different coupled physical phenomena were developed and implemented to predict exhaust plume radiant intensity.
+Six end-to-end differentiable sub-models of different coupled physical phenomena were developed and implemented to predict exhaust plume radiant intensity.
 Their dependencies and information flow are shown in the figure above.
 These models are summarized here:

 1. The *chamber thermodynamic equilibrium* sub-model predicts the motor combustion chamber temperature $$T_c$$ and species mass fractions $$y_{ic}$$ given the propellant composition and chamber pressure $$p_c$$.
-This sub-model uses equilibrium thermodynmics calculations.
+This sub-model uses equilibrium thermodynamics calculations.

 2. The *motor internal ballistics* sub-model determines motor equilibrium mass flow, chamber pressure $$p_c$$, and nozzle throat diameter $$d_t$$ given chamber temperature $$T_c$$, propellant $$a$$ and $$n$$ values, and desired thrust $$F$$.
 These values are solved using a mass flow balance between the burning propellant and the nozzle exit.